Looking for support for your finance function? Book a time with an expert.

 Unlike more complex financial metrics, the quick ratio delivers straightforward information about a company's liquidity position that resonates with executives, investors, and creditors alike.

-Read on to explore how quick ratio is calculated, the good bad, and the ugly ratio measurements, and most importantly, how to leverage this insight for stronger financial decision-making.
+Read on to explore how the quick ratio is calculated, the good, bad, and the ugly ratio measurements, and most importantly, how to leverage this insight for stronger financial decision-making.

 What is the Quick Ratio?